Highbridge, Somerset: Landmarks

 The Community Hall (opened in 1994) stands on the site of the former Town Hall (built in 1885, demolished in 1984) and Railway Hotel, and incorporates a large function room and associated meeting rooms, a small volunteer-operated public library and offices for Homes in Sedgemoor, the local housing authority.
 However, since cuts by Sedgemoor District Council in 2007/08, these offices have not been open to the public.

 Like most British towns Highbridge has had its ample share of alehouses and inns.
 Many of these depended on trade from the wharf and livestock market and numerous public houses existed close to these facilities along Newtown Road.
 Now only The Globe remains in this area.
 The Cooper's Arms, once recognised by the Campaign for Real Ale (CAMRA) as one of the best pubs in the region has declined in popularity in recent times.
 Since the freehold was sold it has had various tenants, none of which have been successful.
 The town is also served by The Bristol Bridge Inn and a thriving social club.
 This decline in the number of public houses has also affected local skittles leagues who are facing a reduction in the number of venues in which this locally very popular pub game can be played.

+Media

+Local news and television programmes are BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.
+Local radio stations are BBC Radio Somerset on 95.5 FM, Heart West on 102.6 FM, and Greatest Hits Radio South West on 102.4 FM.
+The town is served by the local newspapers, Burnham & Highbridge Weekly News and Somerset County Gazette.